robincornett/scriptless-social-sharing/README.md

 ## Changelog

+### 1.2.0
+* added: setting to disable buttons on an individual post basis
+* fixed: use repository language packs

 ### 1.1.0
 * added: filter to disable heading on output
 * added: filter for the post fallback image (because pinterest)